|

 Biomedical Engineering

 Tanner earned his Bachelor of Science in Engineering (B.S.E) in Biomedical Engineering from Arizona State University.
 At the start of his Sophomore year, he joined Prof. David Brafman’s lab which specializes in neurodegenerative diseases, pluripotent stem cells, and biomanufacturing.
 In his senior year, he completed an honors thesis, which was focused on optimizing a bioreactor system and cryopreservation protocol for human neural progenitor cells.
-His current research is focused on the use of artificial cells in gene therapy. (co-advised by Prof Aijun Wang)
+His current research is focused on the engineering of synthetic vesicles for neurological applications. (co-advised by Prof Aijun Wang)

 Ofelya Baghdasaryan